Image-based Outlier Synthesis With Training Data: Related Works

 Beyond post-hoc methods, various regularization strategies have been explored for OOD detection.
 DeVries \etal~\citep{confbranch2018arxiv} proposes learning confidence estimates by attaching an auxiliary branch to a pre-trained classifier.
 Hsu \etal~\citep{godin20cvpr} proposes novel confidence scoring decomposition and input preprocessing.
 Huang \etal~\citep{mos21cvpr} describes a group-based framework to refine decision boundaries.
 Yu \etal~\citep{Yu_2023_CVPR} demonstrates the importance of feature norms, while Wei \etal~\citep{wei2022mitigating} and Regmi \etal~\citep{regmi2023t2fnorm} study the utility of normalization in OOD Detection.
 Recent works also investigate the role of contrastive learning~\citep{csi20nips,2021ssd,cider2023iclr,regmi2023reweightood,PALM2024} and self-supervised learning~\citep{rotpred} for OOD detection.
 More recent advancements include leveraging masked image modeling~\citep{Li_2023_CVPR}, balancing energy regularization~\citep{Choi_2023_CVPR}, decoupling MaxLogit~\citep{Zhang_2023_CVPR}, exploring binary neuron patterns~\citep{Olber_2023_CVPR}, and applying uncertainty-aware optimal transport~\citep{Lu_2023_CVPR}.
 Additionally, there has been growing interest in simultaneously addressing OOD detection and generalization~\cite{liu2024neuron,yang2023full,bai2024aha}.

 Several works such as OE~\citep{oe18iclr}, MCD~\citep{mcd19iccv}, and UDG~\citep{yang2021scood} tackle OOD detection by incorporating external OOD data during training.
 Though similar works~\citep{mixoe23wacv,techapanurak2021practical,perera2019deep} do the same to enhance OOD detection in fine-grained settings, curating OOD datasets that don't overlap with ID and ensuring their diversity~\citep{yao2024outofdistribution,jiang2024dos,zhu2023diversified} can be a significant hurdle.
 To avoid reliance on real outlier data, few recent works~\citep{vos22iclr,npos2023iclr,gao2024oalenhancingooddetection,li2025outlier,gong2024outofdistributiondetectionprototypicaloutlier} synthesize virtual outliers in feature space but such approach is computationally expensive.
 Recent studies have increasingly explored foundation models for OOD detection ~\citep{Wang_2023_ICCV,Gao_2023_ICCV,lapt,Li_2024_CVPR,Bai_2024_CVPR}.
 In contrast, our approach synthesizes virtual outliers in image space from ID data without relying on foundation models, akin to VoSo~\citep{voso}.
 While Roy \etal~\citep{roy2022does} and Ahmed \etal~\citep{roy2022does} address challenging scenarios, their studies are limited to cases where ID and OOD share semantic similarities.
 There is a scarcity of studies addressing spurious correlations in the context of OOD detection.
-Ming \etal~\citep{ming2021impact}, and Zhang \etal~\citep{zhang2023robustness} share some similarities with our work in terms of motivation and goal.
-Ming \etal~\citep{ming2021impact} first analyze the impact of spurious settings in OOD detection.
+Ming \etal~\citep{ming2021impact}, Zhang \etal~\citep{zhang2023robustness}, Kirby~\citep{kim2023key} and BackMix~\citep{wang2025backmix} share some similarities with our work in terms of motivation and goal.
+Ming \etal~\citep{ming2021impact} first analyze the impact of spurious settings in of OOD detection.
 Zhang \etal~\citep{zhang2023robustness} further extend this analysis and propose a reweighting solution.
-In contrast to these works, our approach incorporates virtual outlier synthesis using pixel attribution to provide stronger supervision in order to promote uncertainty toward OOD inputs.
+In contrast to these works, our approach incorporates virtual outlier synthesis using pixel attribution.
+Similar to Kirby~\citep{kim2023key} and BackMix~\citep{wang2025backmix}, we synthesize virtual outliers by removing invariant features.
+But, our work shows gradient addition is superior; it not only destroys these features but also makes resulting outliers challenging.
 More broadly, our work aims to address spurious, fine-grained, as well as conventional OOD inputs comprehensively within a unified framework.